A Plan For 2 Nights In Portland With Tweens

 For something a little different book a room at the Kennedy School, a former elementary school that McMenamin’s has turned into a hotel and lifestyle center.

 Sleep, eat and drink in former classrooms, watch a movie in the auditorium, or relax in the spa’s soaking pool (kids are allowed during the day).
 Even if you don’t stay there, drop in to check it out.
 You can enjoy telling your kids you’re spending vacation at school.

 There is a concentration of independent and chain hotels downtown.
 We opted for the boutique Dossier Hotel for its location and the good price we found.

 It’s the sort of hotel where the staff is more than friendly to kids, but they definitely don’t cater to families.
 There is complimentary coffee and tea but no juice in the morning; at happy hour there is local beer and kombucha (which Tween Traveler adamantly eschewed).

 Guests have member access to the Knot Pines Wellness Club across the river.
 Had we come on a kid-free weekend I would have made a beeline there for the yoga classes, sauna and hydrotherapy baths, but it’s definitely not for kids.

 The double room was fine for our needs with a big bathroom and very nice toiletries.
 The biggest food-truck court in Portland and a Target are both a block away and there’s a Whole Foods within walking distance.

 See reviews and rates for Portland hotels and activities on Trip Advisor.

-Compare hotel rates across books sites on HotelsCombined.
+Find the best rates across books sites on HotelsCombined.